Below are annotations for “Recognition” from Alan Moore’s Yuggoth Cultures and Other Growths #2 (12 pages, October 2003)

 - “Lovecraft, in a letter to his friend James Morton, claims light-heartedly to be descended from the elder deities.” – The letter is dated 27 April 1933, and is published in The Selected Letters of H. P. Lovecraft IV, and more recently in Letters to James F. Morton.
 It includes a jocular family tree:

-- In the background, you can see a representation of the photo (above) showing the Lovecraft family above.
+- In the background, the reader can see a representation of the photo (above) showing the Lovecraft family above.

 - “The Lurker at the Threshold” is another name for Yog-Sothoth; it became the name for a posthumous novel written by August Derleth based on two of Lovecraft’s fragments.